 The West McArthur project is located between 6 and 30 kilometres west of the producing McArthur River uranium mine operated by Cameco Corp, and covers approximately 36,000 hectares.
 On the property, there is evidence of hydrothermal alteration extending well into the sandstone, matching the typical alteration model of Athabasca unconformity style uranium deposits.
 There is evidence of uranium mineralization from drill testing in multiple areas, either as enrichment (locally high grade) at the unconformity or in basement structures.
-The most compelling features for further exploration are the uranium values in sandstone higher in the stratigraphy, the hematized and broken rock in the sandstone, and the pattern of basement offsets and geophysical conductivity.
-Highgrade uranium mineralization has been encountered in the 42 Zone area near Cameco's Fox Lake uranium deposit.
+The most compelling target area on the project is the Pike Zone, which was discovered in the summer of 2022.
+The Pike zone contains multiple metre-scale intersections of high-grade basement-hosted uranium mineralization.
+High-grade uranium mineralization has also been encountered in the 42 Zone area near Cameco's Fox Lake uranium deposit.